ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt4-travisci.md

 - [Part 2: Writing content using Markdown](https://shahayush.com/2020/03/web-pelican-pt2-markdown)
 - [Part 3: Hosting your website to GitHub Pages and custom domain](https://shahayush.com/2020/03/web-pelican-pt3-hosting)

-Upto this point, you have created and hosted your static website on github pages and custom domain as well.
+Up to this point, you have created and hosted your static website on GitHub pages and custom domain as well.

-Now, let's learn to automate the process of pushing to source and deploying to master branch by using continuous integration tools like [Travis-CI](https://travis-ci.org/) so that you don't need to manually push to two branches every time you update your site.
+Now, let's learn to automate the process of pushing to source and deploying to the master branch by using continuous integration tools like [Travis-CI](https://travis-ci.org/) so that you don't need to manually push to two branches every time you update your site.

-- First, visit [Travis-CI](https://travis-ci.org/) and login using your github account.
+- First, visit [Travis-CI](https://travis-ci.org/) and log in using your GitHub account.

 - Then, add your repository `yourusername.github.io` in the [Repositories section](https://travis-ci.org/account/repositories) as shown below.

 ![travis-repo](/images/travis-repo.png){.img-center}

-- Now, we need to generate Personal access tokens in github.
+- Now, we need to generate Personal access tokens in GitHub.
 Go to [Generate new token for Github](https://github.com/settings/tokens/new)

 - Check the `public_repo` checkbox and click `Generate Token` as shown below.